otagobioinformaticsspringschool/2022-obss-day3/_episodes/04-draft-assembly.md

 As expected for a FASTA file, we can see a header line denoted by `>` followed by a sequence line representing an assembled contig.

 Congratulations, you've assembled a genome!
 But wait, there's more...

-You can see that If we jump to the end of the Flye log, we can see it prints out the contents of the output directory